 These are challenging times for pension schemes and quality administration has never been more crucial.
-As a leading national administration provider, with a well-deserved reputation for weaving innovative yet pragmatic solutions from complex problems, Barnett Waddingham comes to its Expert Partner tenure with a wealth of specialist industry experience.
+As a leading national administration provider, with a well-deserved reputation for weaving innovative yet pragmatic solutions from complex problems, Barnett Waddingham comes to its Insight Partner tenure with a wealth of specialist industry experience.

 Working proactively with the regulators and the wider pension industry to foster an engaged, informed and, above all, client centred approach to issues facing pension schemes today, Barnett Waddingham is leading the way in the drive to professionalise administration services across the board.

-Barnett Waddingham Expert Insight Columns
+Barnett Waddingham Insight Partner Columns

 Chris Tagg, Partner at Barnett Waddingham looks at transferring administration services.
 He discusses project planning, roles and responsibilities and the likely stumbling blocks.
 A copy of the document can be found here.